paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

 (17) **Secretary** — The term “Secretary” means the Secretary of Agriculture.

-(18) **Socially disadvantaged farmer or rancher** — The term “socially disadvantaged farmer or rancher” has the meaning given the term in [section 2279(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2279/e&num=0&edition=prelim).
+(18) **Socially disadvantaged farmer or rancher** — The term “socially disadvantaged farmer or rancher” has the meaning given the term in section 2279(e) 11 See References in Text note below. of this title.

 (19) **State** — The term “State” means—